SicherLokal/app/README.md

 # Sicher & Local (Secure and local)
-## An app to reduce the contact needed to shop for food in your local market
+## Contactless ordering, payment, provision of products for daily needs by participating local businesses infront of their store through a nationwide web-based platform.

 [Devpost (German)](https://devpost.com/software/033_lebensnotwendigedienstleistungen_-handel-n-vsvirus)